take-aalsma-sogeti/bootcamp-jenkins-example/README.md

 Can you find out what went wrong with the code and why it did not build?
 Go and edit the code and re-run the job until it completes.

-Alternatively you can change the branch in the job in the "Source Code management" tab to "*/step1".
+Alternatively you can change the branch in the job in the "Source Code management" tab to "*/step2".
-# rename Branch 2 to 3.
-Rename Branch 1 to 2. edit this tutorial.
+Re-run the job and take a look at the outcome.
+# retest after pull request.

 Note on the jenkins Dashboard:
 Note that we can also have a Weather icon in the Jenkins Dashboard.
 This indicates how the past couple of runs have been executed.